Skip to nav Skip to content

 • Take your baby for a stroller ride or car ride.

-If none of these tips work, lay your baby down gently in his crib and walk away for a few minutes to see if he’ll calm down on his own.
+If none of these tips work, lay your baby down gently in their crib and walk away for a few minutes to see if they’ll calm down on their own.

 • Swaddle your baby snugly in a big, thin blanket (42 inches square) during fussy times and to help the baby sleep.
 Snug swaddling provides continuous touching and supports the infant’s sense of security.